Obstruction Pass State Park is one of the few public beaches on famed Orcas Island.

 A recreational license is required for fishing and shellfish harvesting at Washington state parks.
 For regulations, fishing season information, or to purchase a recreational license, visit the Washington Department of Fish and Wildlife.

 The park has nine tent spaces, one Cascadia Marine Trail campsite, and four restrooms (two in the campground, two at the trailhead).
-All sites are considered primitive first come, first served campsites.
-The Cascadia Marine Trail tent site is for use by canoers and kayakers only.
+All sites are considered primitive first-come, first-served campsites.
+The Cascadia Marine Trail campsite is for use by those arriving by human- and wind powered crafts only.

 There is approximately 1/2 mile walk from the parking lot to the campsites.